-§ 4207.11 Method and date of filing and issuance; computation of time.
+§ 4207.11 Method of filing; method and date of issuance.

-- (a) Method of filing.
-The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under this part. - (b) Method of issuance.
-The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance under this part. - (c) Date of issuance.
+(a) Method of filing.
+The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under this part.

+(b) Method of issuance.
+The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance under this part.

+(c) Date of issuance.
 The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that an issuance under this part was provided.